The Story Behind My Journey

-My name is Sabrina Sponfeldner, exchange student from Germany.
+My name is Sabrina Sponfeldner, an exchange student from Germany.
 I spent my Exchange year in Peoria, Arizona in a nice neighborhood surrounded by cacti.
 The mountains are beautiful and the sunsets are nothing like I have ever seen.
 I am going to miss the perfect weather (I am told it’s less than perfect in the summer).

 My Host sister, Sophie, is 13 years.
 She is really talkative and excited all of the time!
 I think she was more excited for me to join her family, than I was about coming to Arizona.
 Chase, my host brother, was shy in the beginning, but he turned out to be the younger brother I always wanted.